-5. Several elements of the extensive reform of the tax system that have already been presented require further action:

-- The Minimum Business Tax initially announced in FY2012/13 was implemented by way of a provisional order starting April 2014.
-Permanent legislation will be passed by December 2014. - A first phase in the amalgamation of statutory payroll deductions was completed by finalizing and gazetting the SO3 form in March 2014.
-Annual return of the SO4 form is to be completed by end-December 2014. - Amendments to the GCT Act were tabled by June 2014 (structural benchmark).
-The main objectives of the reform of the General Consumption Tax (GCT) are to broaden the tax base and eliminate the zero rating of government purchases under the GCT.
-The amendments are expected to be adopted by Parliament by September 2014.
-Key elements are: - Broadening the application of GCT and SCT on motor vehicles, including by curtailing the availability of a reduced rate of SCT on selected motor vehicle imports by limiting the CIF value to US\$35,000 afforded to pickup trucks used for agricultural activity. - Elimination of the exempt status of electricity for independent private power producers. - Elimination of the zero-rating of government purchases (in place since June 1, 2014, on the basis of a provisional order).
-This reform will be made permanent via the amendments to the GCT Act. - Extension of the GCT to imported services other than electricity, business processing, tourist accommodations and imports by the bauxite/alumina subsector. - The tax base was broadened as of April 1, 2014 by allowing for the payment of GCT on vehicles up to 10 years old, by Provisional Order.
-This reform will be made permanent via the amendments to the GCT Act. - 6.
+- 6. Several elements of the extensive reform of the tax system that have already been presented require further action: - The Minimum Business Tax initially announced in FY2012/13 was implemented by way of a provisional order starting April 2014.
+Permanent legislation will be tabled by January 2015. - A first phase in the amalgamation of statutory payroll deductions was completed by finalizing and gazetting the SO3 form in March 2014.
+Annual return SO4 form is to be completed by end-December 2014. - 7.
 Important follow-up initiatives are still needed as part of the tax reform.
 In the context of the new tax incentives legislation, an expeditious transition by entities with grandfathered incentives to the new regime will be important for achieving the expected decline in tax expenditures.
 In this context, the Government will conduct an entity by entity review of all entities with grandfathered incentives and of their regime by end-FY2014/15 (structural benchmark for January 2015), to serve as a basis for discussion to facilitate transition to the new regime by mutual agreement between authorities and entities.
-Technical assistance for this review has been requested from the IDB.
-A study on the scope for imposing GCT on petroleum products versus the existing SCT, within the context of no net increase in petroleum taxation is now being completed; its conclusions will inform decisions regarding any adjustment to the existing petroleum tax structure in FY2015/16.
-Looking ahead, we will assess the need for a further reduction in tax expenditures in the context of the 2015/16 budget and beyond, on the basis of revenue needs and an assessment of the degree to which the recent reforms will result in a progressive decline in tax expenditures over time, as grandfathered incentives come to an end.
-The IDB is providing technical assistance to support these assessments.
-Furthermore, and based on this TA, we plan to improve the reporting on tax expenditures in the context of future budgets.
+TA by the IDB for this review is ongoing.
+Property tax reform is also envisaged to be ready for implementation by the start of FY2015/16, as discussed in the June 2014 MEFP.
+Looking beyond 2015/16, we will assess the need for a further reduction in tax expenditures, on the basis of revenue needs and an assessment of the degree to which the recent reforms will result in a progressive decline in tax expenditures over time, as grandfathered incentives expire.
+The IDB has provided TA to support these assessments.
+A further exploration of options for additional broadening of the tax base, and their implications for growth, revenue and social objectives, would be helpful in guiding such further tax reform.
+We will invite the Fund and the IDB to offer assistance in preparing these reviews.
+Furthermore, and based on ongoing IDB TA, we plan to improve the reporting on tax expenditures and their estimated fiscal costs in the context of future budgets.
 Over the medium term, a convergence of personal and corporate income tax rates to a uniform standard headline rate is also envisaged, subject to available fiscal space and the attainment of revenue targets.
-Property tax reform is envisaged to be ready for implementation by the start of FY2015/16, as discussed in the June 2014 MEFP.